arashnrim/upgrade/CONTRIBUTING.md

 - [Additional Notes](#additional-notes)

 ## Introduction
 Thank you for your interest in contributing to the project!
-We'd love to have you on board and suggest changes.
-Whether you're here to make a minor change like a misspelling in the documentation to significant changes like implementing new features, we'd love to have you here.
+I'd love to have you on board and suggest changes.
+Whether you're here to make a minor change like a misspelling in the documentation to significant changes like implementing new features, I'd love to have you here.

-While we don't set hard rules for contributing to the project, we strongly advise that you follow this Contributing Guide; at least, review it first before going off to make your first contribution.
+While I don't set hard rules for contributing to the project, I strongly advise that you follow this Contributing Guide; at least, review it first before going off to make your first contribution.

 ## Getting Started
 Feel like contributing to the project?
 Please select from either of the following options.
 If there's a missing selection, you can also make a suggestion!